 An open floor plan that bridges the kitchen, dining area, and living room has become a must-have for modern life.
 "We wanted to create harmonious movement throughout the space so the whole home can be used, not just parts of it," Braund says.
 A vaulted, beamed ceiling defines the dining area.
 Rather than sourcing reclaimed beams, she used new cedar beams to achieve the same look more easily and less expensively.

 Keep Things Simple

-"When you work with a palette of beautiful raw materials, they speak for themselves—you don't need a lot of color," says Oliver, who used wood floors, soapstone countertops, and walnut shelving in the kitchen.
+“When you work with a palette of beautiful raw materials, they speak for themselves—you don’t need a lot of color,” says Oliver, who used wood floors and soapstone countertops.

 The Echo Effect